helm/community/proposals/distributed-search.md

 * [ ] Decide on the hosting location for this search.
 * [ ] Decide on and document the requirements for listed repositories

+## Organizational Management

+The Charts Maintainers team will be the directly responsible party for this system.